aschuerch/MBBI_ComputerPracticum/_episodes/09-Genome_Annotation.md

 PROKKA automates the process of locating ORFs and RNA regions on contigs, translating ORFs to protein sequences, searching for protein homologs and producing standard output files.
 For gene finding and translation, PROKKA makes use of the program Prodigal.
 Homology searching (via BLAST and HMMER) is then performed using the translated protein sequences as queries against a set of public databases (CDD, PFAM, TIGRFAM) as well as custom databases that come with PROKKA.

 The names of the contigs produced by SPades are quite long.
 PROKKA needs name which are shorter than 20 characters.
 We will therefore shorten these names first by making a copy of the contig files.
-Then it renames the long word "NODE" to the letter "C" in your file and it outputs the resulting fasta file to a file called ERR022075.fasta.
+Then it renames the word "NODE" to the letter "C" in your file and it outputs the resulting fasta file to a file called ERR022075.fasta.

 ~~~
-$ cd ~/assembly/ERR022075_assembly
+$ cd ~/assembly/E_coli/ERR022075_assembly
 cut -f 1,2 -d "_" scaffolds.fasta | sed s/NODE/C/g > ERR022075.fasta
 > done
 ~~~

 Let's see what this has done.
 First let's have a look at the original files.

 ~~~
-$ head -n10 genome1/scaffolds.fasta
+$ head -n10 ERR022075/scaffolds.fasta
 ~~~
 {: .bash}